betatim/deep-nlp-class/slides.md

 * You have to start small.
 * You can only learn by doing.
+* Limited by your thinking, not typing speed.
 * Try to predict what will happen, then try them out and compare.

 ---